celiadulucinsa/DEFI_IA/README.md

 ## Download data

 - Option 1 : download all the data on your computer.
-Warning : data size of 80Gb and time consuming !
+Warning : data size of 80Gb and time consuming!
 - Option 2 : download the final dataset with all the preprocessing already done.

 ### Option 1